remism/sorted-linked-list/README.md

     SortedLinkedList<String> list = new SortedLinkedList<>(collator::compare);
 ```

-You can then use standard Java API of `java.util.Collection`
+You can then use standard Java API of `java.util.Collection` respective `java.util.Queue`

 ## Build ##
 Library is single module gradle project.